-- The MAF Client and MAF have been configured with credentials which can be used for mutual authentication: see MAF Client Credential Configuration in clause 8.8.3.1. - If the MAF Client and MAF will use certificates for mutual authentication, then - The administrating stakeholder (or another stakeholder acting on behalf of the administrating stakeholder) possesses a copy of the MAF Client's Certificate Information as defined in clause 8.1.2.4.
+- The MAF Client and MAF have been configured with credentials which can be used for mutual authentication: see MAF Client Credential Configuration in clause 8.8.3.1. - If the MAF Client and MAF will use certificates for mutual authentication, then: - The administrating stakeholder (or another stakeholder acting on behalf of the administrating stakeholder) possesses a copy of the MAF Client's Certificate Information as defined in clause 8.1.2.4.
 The MAF is provided with a copy of the MAF Client's Certificate Information.
-The present document does not specify how this information is provided to the MAF. - The administrating stakeholder (or another stakeholder acting on behalf of the administrating stakeholder) possesses a copy of the MAF Trust Anchor CA Certificates.

-• The administrating stakeholder arranges for the MAF to allow the MAF Client to perform MAF Client Registration.
+The present document does not specify how this information is provided to the MAF by the administrating stakeholder (or another stakeholder acting on behalf of the administrating stakeholder). - The administrating stakeholder (or another stakeholder acting on behalf of the administrating stakeholder) possesses a copy of the MAF Trust Anchor CA Certificates.
+The MAF Client is provided with a copy of the MAF Trust Anchor CA Certificates. - The administrating stakeholder arranges for the MAF to allow the MAF Client to perform MAF Client Registration.
 This could involve pre-authorization or real-time authorization.